tasb/docker-kubernetes-training/labs/lab05.md

 ## Pod advanced configuration

-Now we'll create a more complex pod with additional configuration.
+Now you'll create a more complex pod with additional configuration.

 First, if you are using docker-desktop Kubernetes you need to take a initial step to enable metrics server.

-Download the following file:
+Create a file called `metrics-server.yaml` and add the content available on [this link](https://gist.github.com/tasb/4667515a028f929af3a6a18d609d0c82)

-Then we need to apply it:
+Then you need to apply it:

 ```bash
 kubectl apply -f metrics-server.yaml